pkalidasan/Final-project/README.md

 # "Predicting Feed Grain Prices Using Machine Learning: A Data-Driven Approach for Agriculture and Market Analysis"

 Source : :https://data.world/cdc2019/agriculture Click here
+Domain name: Agriculture data

-Overview:
+# Overview:

 This project aims to predict feed grain prices, a crucial factor for the agriculture and farming industries.
 Accurate price predictions are essential for farmers, suppliers, and market analysts to make informed decisions regarding production, inventory management, and pricing strategies.
 Given the fluctuating nature of market demand, seasonal trends, and economic factors, this project leverages machine learning models to forecast feed grain prices accurately.

-Objective
+# Objective
 The primary objective of this project is to develop a machine learning model that predicts feed grain prices based on historical data, geographical information, and temporal factors.

--Table of Contents:
+# Table of Contents:

 Introduction
 Data Description
+Data Collection
 Data Preprocessing
+Exploratory Data Analysis (EDA)
 Feature Selection
-Model Training and Evaluation
+Model Training
-Hyperparameter Tuning
+Hyperparameter Tuning and saving the model
-Model Deployment
+Predictions
 Conclusion
 Future Work

+# Introduction:
+The goal of this project is to build a machine learning model that can accurately predict rfeed grain prices based on historical data, geographical information, and temporal factors.

-.
-Data Description:
+# Data Description:

+Here's a detailed description of the features

 •	Source: Feed Grain dataset